frntl/frontal/src/help/help.md

 ## Quotes

-> Of course there are quotes!
-They are done like this.
+> "Of course there are quotes!
+They are done like this."
 > fabiantheblind

 ```text